Planning Your QC Lab with APS Software: is it a Good Idea?

 1. Need to configure competencies

-As mentioned, in order to use APS software in a QC lab, you’ll need to configure the way you manage your competencies.
+As mentioned, in order to use advanced planning and scheduling software in a QC lab, you’ll need to configure the way you manage your competencies.
 Skills can vary in time and need to be configured in a lot of detail (not only on test method but also on activity level, for example, ‘test review’).

 2. Need to configure campaigning

-Automated campaigning is seen by a lot of consultants as a key driver to optimize utilization rates.
+Many consultants consider automated campaigning as a key driver for optimizing utilization rates.
 But as lab methods change, new products come in,… it’s important that the business rules for campaigning are configurable by key-users.
 Otherwise, you’ll be back to campaigning manually quickly.

 3. Need to accept sub-optimal user interface